 Writing Guidelines for Engineering and Science Students

-Formats, checklists and models for a range of technical writing including laboratory reports, proposals, progress reports and business correspondence.
-Hosted by Virginia Tech.
+Penn State University offers some formats, checklists, and models for a range of technical writing including laboratory reports, proposals, progress reports and business correspondence.

 A collection of creative ideas for writing activities using the Internet as a resource.
 The ideas are in the form of classroom handouts, but you could easily use them for self-study especially in pairs or small groups.

-A site for reading and sharing points on topics that you can use for essays, discussions and presentations.
+This site provides reading and sharing points on topics that you can use for essays, discussions and presentations.